LarkspurCA/androidweardocs/explore.rst

 1. Install `Android Studio <http://developer.android.com/sdk/installing/studio.html>`_.

-2. Install the Android Wear system image and support packages using the Android SDK Manager.
+2. Install the Android Wear SDK and support packages using the Android SDK Manager.

+The following packages are generally sufficient when using a released SDK.
+Preview releases can require additional packages.

-  * Android 5.0 (API 21)
+  * Android 5 (API 22) or later
   * Android SDK Tools 24 or later
-  * Android Support Library 21 or later
+  * Android Support Library 22 or later
-  * Android Support Repository 11 or later
+  * Android Support Repository 15 or later
-  * Android Wear ARM EABI v7a System Image 21 or later (for wearable emulator)
+  * Android Wear ARM EABI v7a System Image (for linux wearable emulator)
+  * Google Play services 25 or later
+  * Google Repository 19 or later

 .. _start: